taosdata/TDengine/docs/en/14-reference/05-connector/14-java.md

 - TSDBDriver.PROPERTY_KEY_CONFIG_DIR: Effective only when using native JDBC connections.
 Client configuration file directory path, default value on Linux OS is `/etc/taos`, on Windows OS is `C:/TDengine/cfg`.
 - TSDBDriver.PROPERTY_KEY_CHARSET: Character set used by the client, default value is the system character set.
 - TSDBDriver.PROPERTY_KEY_LOCALE: Effective only when using native JDBC connections.
 Client locale, default value is the current system locale.
+- TSDBDriver.PROPERTY_KEY_TIME_ZONE:
+  - Native connections: Client time zone, default value is the current system time zone.
+Effective globally.
+Due to historical reasons, we only support part of the POSIX standard, such as UTC-8 (representing Shanghai, China), GMT-8, Asia/Shanghai.
-- TSDBDriver.PROPERTY_KEY_TIME_ZONE: Effective only when using native JDBC connections.
+  - WebSocket connections.
 Client time zone, default value is the current system time zone.
-Due to historical reasons, we only support part of the POSIX standard, such as UTC-8 (representing Shanghai, China), GMT-8, Asia/Shanghai.
+Effective on the connection.
+Only IANA time zones are supported, such as Asia/Shanghai.
+It is recommended not to set this parameter, as using the system time zone provides better performance.
 - TSDBDriver.HTTP_CONNECT_TIMEOUT: Connection timeout, in ms, default value is 60000.
 Effective only in REST connections.
 - TSDBDriver.HTTP_SOCKET_TIMEOUT: Socket timeout, in ms, default value is 60000.
 Effective only in REST connections and when batchfetch is set to false.
 - TSDBDriver.PROPERTY_KEY_MESSAGE_WAIT_TIMEOUT: Message timeout, in ms, default value is 60000.
 Effective only under WebSocket connections.